jackrobertscott/nuggets/README.md

 ##### Properties

-- `css: object` an object containing css properties.
+- `styles: object` an object containing css properties.
 - `name: string` the class name associated with the css properties.

 ### `useString()`